edimilsonestevam/labstech/b3/README.md

 * 3 Test Cases

 # Second
+Based on the above question, describe the tests you considered regarding it.

 | Test Case | Description                                                   | Condition                          | Message                                   |
 | --------- | ------------------------------------------------------------- |------------------------------------| ----------------------------------------- |
 | 1         | In this case, C is greater than both A and B.                 | C > A and C > B  | "C must be smaller than at least one number"                |